HiveTalk/presskit/README.md

 ## Logo and other Images

+Please find images for general press use in the images directory on [Github](https://github.com/HiveTalk/presskit/tree/main/images).

-- see the images directory in this repository for SVG and higher resolution options
+- The Github repository contains SVG and higher resolution options

 ![DarkTransp_HiveTalk](https://github.com/HiveTalk/presskit/assets/73979971/6386bbd7-dab7-47fd-8af7-dee3002a7b17)